daazz/fetchconfig/README.md

 OPTIONS
 =======

-	The CiscoIOS module recognizes the following options:
+	The CiscoIOS and CiscoCAT modules recognizes the following
+	options:

 	pass		A mandatory option, specifies the login password.